 - 1. one cheque for the entire amount, or - 2. two cheques for half the amount dated Aug.
 1 and Jan.
-1, or

-3. Pre-Authorized Payment Forms (with void cheque) or post-dated cheques dated the first of each month from August through May.
-Please note that JK/SK students are required to pay one month's fees to hold their spot upon registration which are non-refundable.
+1, or - 3.
+Pre-Authorized Payment Forms (with void cheque) or post-dated cheques dated the first of each month from August through May.
+Please note that JK/SK students are required to pay one month's fees to hold their spot upon registration which will be applied to their August payment.

 Cheques should be made payable to Nottinghill Co-operative Preschool Inc. and should be delivered to the Registrar at the time of registration.
+E-transfers can be accommodated at this time - please reach out to the Registrar for additional details.